mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 ##### Possible improvements:

-* Take a home-made video, test with that
+* Take own video, test with that
 * Introduce sanity check (for example difference in curvatures of both lane lines)